 It is a good idea to carry out an evaluation among the participants about their satisfaction with the project and their increase in competence.
 This can be done in plenary, e.g. using the five-finger method.

 [Photo Hand Five-Finger Method]

 If there is still time a questionnaire can also be handed out to the learners.
 On the one hand, this has the advantage that the feedback can be recorded more individually, and on the other hand, it is always a good motivation for the pedagogues carrying out the project to be able to read positive feedback again in black and white.

-The implementation of projects with children and young people with disadvantages requires a good knowledge of the learners and an active design of the framework conditions.
+The implementation of projects with children and young people with disadvantages requires an extensive knowledge of the learners and an active design of the framework conditions.
 If the project takes place in schools, there should always be a preliminary talk with teachers so that no false image of the planned activities and their goals is created.